jetsonhacks/installTensorFlowTX1/README.md

 * cuDNN 5.1.5

 ### Installation
 Before installing TensorFlow, a swap file should be created (minimum of 8GB recommended).
 The Jetson TX1 does not have enough physical memory to compile TensorFlow.
-Also, if TensorFlow is being compiled on the built-in 16GB flash drive, a standard JetPack installation may consume too much room on the drive.
-Extraneous files will have to be removed.
-Eliminating the .deb file in the home directory appears to be enough to allow TensorFlow to build.
+Also, if TensorFlow is being compiled on the built-in 16GB flash drive, a standard JetPack installation may consume too much room on the drive to successfully build TensorFlow.
+Extraneous files will need to be removed.
+Eliminating the .deb files in the home directory appears to be enough to allow TensorFlow to build.
+Successful builds tend to have more than 5.5GB free.
+Also, for a successful build it is recommended to set local lib using the included script setLocalLib.sh, as grpc-java in particular seems to run into issues if it /usr/local/lib is not in the path.

 Note: Most of this procedure was derived from the thread: https://github.com/tensorflow/tensorflow/issues/851